dfinity/portal/how-it-works/6_authentication/01_web-authentication-identity.subpage.md

 # Internet Identity

 In order to access and interact with applications running on the Internet Computer, it is often necessary for users to authenticate.
-One of the most commonly used methods to authenticate on the Internet Computer is via the Internet Identity.
+One of the most commonly used methods to authenticate on the Internet Computer is Internet Identity.

 The [Internet Identity](https://identity.ic0.app/) is a blockchain authentication framework supported by the Internet Computer.
 Users begin the process by creating identity "anchors" to which they assign compatible cryptographically enabled devices, such as the fingerprint sensor on a laptop, the face ID system on a phone, or a portable HSM, such as a YubiKey or Ledger wallet.
 Thereafter, they can signup and authenticate to dapps running on the Internet Computer using any of the devices they have assigned to their anchor.